skruti10/amazon-sagemaker-architecting-for-ml/AnomalyDetection/Project Goal.md

-# Chicago-Crime
+# Anomaly Detection
-The Anti "Minority Report".
-To prevent criminal activity before it happens and save lives on both sides of the event.
+To prevent card fraud before it happens and reduce financial loss due to criminal activity.

 # Datasets

-The data source is retrieved from: https://www.kaggle.com/ntnu-testimon/paysim1 The data fields in this data set are as follows:
+The data source is retrieved from: https://www.kaggle.com/ntnu-testimon/paysim1<br/>
+The data fields in this data set are as follows:<br/>

 stepMaps a unit of time in the real world.
 In this case 1 step is 1 hour of time.<br/>
 typeCASH-IN, CASH-OUT, DEBIT, PAYMENT and TRANSFER<br/>